viam-labs/viamcodelabs/site/viamguides/src/air-quality/air-quality.md

 ### Connect with SSH

 1. Place the USB flash drive into your Raspberry Pi and boot the Pi by plugging it in to an outlet.
 A red LED will turn on to indicate that the Pi is connected to power.
+    > aside negative
+    > Make sure you are using a 5V 5A (25W) power supply.
+USB boot is disabled by default [when connected to a 3A power supply](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#differences-on-raspberry-pi-5), so adequate amperage is required for the optimal performance of your Raspberry Pi 5.
 1. Once the Pi is started, connect to it with SSH.
 From a command line terminal window, enter the following command.
 The text in <> should be replaced (including the < and > symbols themselves) with the user and hostname you configured when you set up your Pi.
     ```bash
     ssh <USERNAME>@<HOSTNAME>.local